First Sino-Japanese War: 1882 crisis

-The rioters then moved on to an armory from which they stole weapons and ammunition, and then headed for the prison.
+The rioters then moved on to an armoury from which they stole weapons and ammunition, and then headed for the prison.
 After overpowering the guards, they released not only the men who had been arrested that day by Min Gyeom-ho but also many political prisoners as well.
 Min then summoned the army to quell the rebellion but it had become too late to suppress the mutiny.
 The original body of mutineers had been swelled by the poor and disaffected citizenry of the city; as a result the revolt had assumed major proportions.
 The rioters now turned their attention to the Japanese.
 One group headed to Lieutenant Horimoto's quarters and killed him.
 Another group, some 3,000 strong, headed for the Japanese legation, where Hanabusa Yoshitada the minister to Korea and twenty seven members of the legation resided.
 The mob surrounded the legation shouting its intention of killing all the Japanese inside.
 Hanabusa gave orders to burn the legation and important documents were set on fire.
-As the flames quickly spread, the members of the legation escaped through a rear gate, where they fled to the harbor and boarded a boat which took them down the Han River to Chemulpo.
+As the flames quickly spread, the members of the legation escaped through a rear gate, where they fled to the harbour and boarded a boat which took them down the Han River to Chemulpo.
 Taking refuge with the Incheon commandant, they were again forced to flee after word arrived of the events in Seoul and the attitude of their hosts changed.
-They escaped to the harbor during heavy rain and were pursued by Korean soldiers.
+They escaped to the harbour during heavy rain and were pursued by Korean soldiers.
 Six Japanese were killed, while another five were seriously wounded.
 The survivors carrying the wounded then boarded a small boat and headed for the open sea where three days later they were rescued by a British survey ship, HMS Flying Fish, which took them to Nagasaki.
 The following day, after the attack on the Japanese legation, the rioters forced their way into the royal palace where they found and killed Min Gyeom-ho, as well as a dozen other high-ranking officers.
 They also searched for Queen Min.
 The queen narrowly escaped, however, dressed as an ordinary lady of the court and was carried on the back of a faithful guard who claimed she was his sister.
 The Daewongun used the incident to reassert his power.